ibm-cloud-docs/connected-trade-platform/white-paper.md

 ![Trade Finance Ecosystem Participants](images/EcosystemParticipants.drawio.svg "Trade Finance Ecosystem Participants"){: caption="Trade Finance Ecosystem Participants" caption-side="bottom"}

 A trade transaction requires a seller of goods and services and a buyer.
 Various intermediaries such as banks and other financial institutions can facilitate these transactions by financing the trade.
-There is a diverse set of products being offered to serve the needs of the counter-parties in the transaction in the form of letters of credit (LOC), guarantees, or insurance.
-However, due to the very fragmented and distributed nature of the trade ecosystem, technology adoption has been lagging in comparison to other industries.
+There are a diverse set of products that are offered to serve the needs of the counter-parties in the transaction in the form of letters of credit (LOC), guarantees, or insurance.
+However, due to the fragmented and distributed nature of the trade ecosystem, technology adoption is lagging in comparison to other industries.

 ## Trade finance market
 {: #trade-finance-market}